galenreed/C13PhantomSNRProtocol/README.md

 ####  Executing the scripts
 To run the processing scripts, open createSNRImages.m.
-Make sure the path pointing to the read_MR is correct.
+Make sure the path pointing to the read_MR folder is correct.
 Update the cell array 'files' with the relative path to your files, and then execute the script.

 To run this script in octave, the image package